Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

 In this step, one can take into account that, $\int dx f(x) \delta(x-a)=\int dx f(a) \delta(x-a)$, to use the relation $q_3=q_1-k_1=q_2+k_2$, to get In fact, all the Ward identities for the 3-boson vertex we use here also have employed the energy momentum conservation at the vertex.
 So

 Now we check the $M^{-4}$ term in $T_3$, which is called $T_{31}$, and find the similar derivation can be done, to get $T_{31}=T_{311}+T_{312}+T_{313}$. $T_{312}=0$, according to GWW2.12, and

-It is easy to see that in $T_{111}$ and $T_{311}$, $q_3$ only appears in the $\delta$ functions and can be integrated to get 1.
-So to take the momenta of the corresponding propagators in $T_1$ and $T_2$ as the same is the result of the expression, e.g., that of the vertex and its contraction with the special 'momentum over mass' term of unitary gauge, hence the symmetric relation between these 2 diagrams.
+It is easy to see that in $T_{111}$ and $T_{311}$, $q_3$ only appears in the $\delta$ functions and can be integrated to get 1, and this integration leads no any restriction for the remaining integrand and momenta.
+Now the delta function is the same for $T_{111}$ and $T_{311}$, so to take the momenta of the corresponding propagators in $T_1$ and $T_2$ as the same is the result of the expression, e.g., that of the vertex and its contraction with the special 'momentum over mass' term of unitary gauge, hence the symmetric relation between these 2 diagrams.
 This is explicitly expressed here and has been employed before calculation as criteria for setting the independent integrated momentum in GWW.
-Here we see that two contraction respectively with the two vertices both lead to terms of $q_3$ and can be expressed symmetrically by $q_1$ and $q_2$.
+Here we see that two contractions respectively with the two vertices both lead to terms of $q_3$ and can be expressed symmetrically by $q_1$ and $q_2$.
+All the above we never add any requirement, restriction or redefinition/seeting on the momenta, all the relations are those inherent in the integrand (including the $\delta$ functions).

 By definition, for any finite $q_1$, $q_2$ and $q_3$, the corresponding $\delta$ function can be always integrated to get 1.
-And since the trivial contribution of infinite points of the propagator momenta (see discussions in the following on symmetrical integration), there is no singularity to introduce extra term by this definition.
+And since the trivial contribution of infinite values of the propagator momenta (see discussions in the following on symmetrical integration), there is no singularity to introduce extra term by this definition.
 Consequently the integrands in $T_{111}$ and $T_{311}$ are not dependent on $q_3$.
-So these two integrals are well defined and can be summed together, and then with $M^{-4}$ terms from $T_2$, with the corresponding integrated propagator momenta taken as the same.
+So after integrating $q_3$ and a $\delta$ function these two integrals are well defined and can be summed together, and then sum with $M^{-4}$ terms from $T_2$, with the corresponding integrated propagator momenta taken as the same (since we combine the whole well-defined integral not just integrand only, and the cancellation here is at the integral level rather than integrand level like GWW).
 The final result is definitely zero without uncertainty:

 since $ (q_1\cdot k_2-q_2\cdot k_1-k_1\cdot k_2) g_{\mu\nu}+ (q_1\cdot k_1-q_2\cdot k_2-k_1\cdot k_2) g_{\mu\nu}=0$, takeing now $q_1-q_2=k_1+k_2$ from the $\delta$ function.
 The $M^{-4}$ term in $T_2$ is